 Moreover, using precise food portions is a great way to ensure you are tracking your intake accurately.
 Consider getting a food scale to weigh out your protein portions, or use measuring cups and spoons when cooking to account for the calories in every ingredient.

 Here are some easy and macro-balanced recipes to add to your weekly meal prep.
-Each recipe is high protein, made with simple ingredients, and won’t have you sweating it out in the kitchen for hours.
+Each recipe is high in protein, made with simple ingredients, and won’t have you sweating it out in the kitchen for hours.
 Try some of these dishes or use them as inspiration for your own creations.

 - Egg White Frittata